 The answer to that question is no. This is an inset which hasn't yet come to the Two Witnesses, time-wise, and the Two Witnesses begin speaking long before the 6th trumpet even sounds.
 Isn't that right?
 In fact, they speak long before the 5th trumpet, the 4th, 3rd, 2nd, and the first!
 When do the Two Witnesses begin to speak?
 They speak sometime at the beginning of the 5th seal, which is chronologically long before this.
-The seven thunders are heard before even this!
+Now the seven thunders are heard before even this!

-What that means then is that the events of chapters 10 and 11 must absolutely occur before the sounding of the 7th trump, and as I have just shown you, they even begin and end before the 5th seal, which is well before the 7th trumpet, which is the last part of the 7th seal.
+What that means, then, is that the events of chapters 10 and 11 must absolutely occur before the sounding of the 7th trump, and as I have just shown you, they even begin and end before the 5th seal, which is well before the 7th trumpet, which is the last part of the 7th seal.
 This helps us understand what the seven thunders are.
 And this will unlock a very significant puzzle.

 Revelation 10:8-10 Then the voice which I heard from heaven spoke to me again and said, "Go, take the little book which is open in the hand of the angel who stands on the sea and on the earth."
 So I went to the angel and said to him, "Give me the little book."
 And he said to me, "Take and eat it; and it will make your stomach bitter, but it will be as sweet as honey in your mouth."
 Then I took the little book out of the angel's hand and ate it, and it was as sweet as honey in my mouth.
 But when I had eaten it, my stomach became bitter.